 Neither man wants war.
 They are looking for peaceful paths, and they would prefer the U.S. lead decisively.
 But both are unsure if they can trust the American president, and both need clarity from Washington they have not yet received.

 The pundits are wrong.
 Much is at stake in the Mideast.
 Thus, much is needed from President Obama on this week’s trip -- clear answers on three critical questions, most of all.

-Joel C. Rosenberg, a former aide to Prime Minister Netanyahu, is the best-selling author of novels and non-fiction books about the Middle East.
-His latest thriller, Damascus Countdown, will debut at #7 on the New York Times best-seller list for hardcover fiction.
+Joel C. Rosenberg, is the best-selling author of novels and non-fiction books about the Middle East.
+His latest thriller, "The Auschwitz Escape," was published March 18th by Tyndale House.